MiiyamotoMusashi/NEAT-Flappy-Bird/README.md

 # NEAT-Flappy-Bird
- Artificial Inteligense learning to play Flappy Bird, made with the algorithm NEAT.
+ Artificial Inteligence wich learn how to play Flappy Bird, made with the algorithm NEAT.